SoftwareImpacts/SIMPAC-2023-33/README.md

 simulation settings for later reference.

 Monitor stdout and stderr during the run (or redirect into files).
-The unique simulation identifier number (starting timestep = name of data directory), the process steps, and the used wall times per step are printed on stdout.
+The starting timestamp, the process steps, and the used wall times per step are printed on stdout.
 Errors are printed on stderr.
 Note: Convergence of the employed _CVODE_ solver cannot be guaranteed and issues of this kind can hardly be predicted.
 On top, they are even system-dependent.